Skip to main content

 Apply the naming convention for scoped secrets

-You restrict secrets to specific resources by naming secrets according to the following convention:
+You restrict secrets to specific resource or workflow folders by naming secrets according to the following convention:

 Scoped secret naming convention